 Wow!
 After reading Carol’s Book, “The Holding Space Practice”, I am moved and inspired.

-She has simply and clearly exposed all the human struggles that keep us hostage to limiting self-perceptions.
-More importantly, she has made accessible a gentle path towards healing and restoration.
+She has made accessible a gentle path towards healing and restoration.

-We all could benefit greatly from doing this work of opening to ourselves as well as Holding Space for those whom we love.
+We all could benefit greatly from doing this work.

 © Copyright 2020 Principle Based Learning LLC